 Great in my large pores and wrinkles.
 Gives a very subtle glow (NO shimmer), just making my skin look BARELY dewy and pretty.
-Good coverage for a TM (I can even layer a bit, if needed, and my skin texture still looks good.)

 The broad-spectrum SPF doesn't burn my very sensitive skin.
 And no fragrance to bother my skin either.